 After centuries of use in preventing sexually transmitted infections and pregnancy, now over 50 million couples rely on condoms for contraception (2).
-Condoms provide safe, cheap, widely available, user-controlled and reversible contraception with few side-effects.
+Condoms provide safe, cheap, widely available, user-controlled, and reversible contraception with few side-effects.
 In case of latex allergy, non-rubber (polyurethane, natural membrane) condoms can be substituted.
-Latex condoms are moderately effective at preventing pregnancy with a typical 1st year failure rate of 18% with 43% continuing use at 1 year in USA (21, 25) and 3.3% and 47%, respectively, in France (22, 23).
-Recent US data suggests some reduction in failure rate to 13% (27).
-The discrepancy from the estimated 2% perfect-use failure rate (21) is mainly to human error, notably rushed use (28), misuse or non-use, rather than mechanical failure (breakage or slippage) (29).
-Differences in contraceptive use behaviors may explain lower reported 1st year failure rates for condoms in France (23).
+Latex condoms are moderately effective at preventing pregnancy with a typical 1st year failure rate of 18% with 43% continuing use at 1 year in the USA (29, 33) and 3.3% and 47%, respectively, in France (30, 31).
+Recent US data suggest a reduction in failure rate to 13% (35).
+The discrepancy from the estimated 2% perfect-use failure rate (29) is mainly to human error, notably rushed use (36), misuse, or non-use rather than mechanical failure (breakage or slippage) (37).
+Differences in contraceptive use behaviors may explain lower reported 1st year failure rates for condoms in France (31).
 The major limitations of condoms for contraception are relatively high failure rates and interference with sexuality.
 The requirement for regular and correct application during foreplay disturbs the spontaneity of sex and dulls erotic sensation.
-These aesthetic drawbacks limit the popularity of condoms especially among stable couples (30).
-Latex condoms are perishable through tears or snagging on fingernails, clothing or jewelry as well as deterioration from exposure to light, heat, humidity or organic oils.
+These aesthetic drawbacks limit the popularity of condoms especially among stable couples (38).
+Latex condoms are perishable through tears or snagging on fingernails, clothing, or jewelry as well as deterioration from exposure to light, heat, humidity, or organic oils.

-Polyurethane condoms with improved tactile sensitivity were developed in the 1990's to enhance acceptability (31) but they have shown reduced efficacy and mechanical performance compared with latex condoms in prospective randomized controlled clinical trials (32).
-Although the theoretical requirements for condom use to protect against sexually transmitted infections differ from those to prevent pregnancy, in practice the protections are similar (33).
-Laboratory testing of condoms standardizes integrity and durability for strength and leakage and, although viral penetration is not routinely tested, synthetic (latex or polyurethane) but not natural membrane condoms are effective (albeit imperfect) at preventing passage of prototype human pathogenic viruses (34).
-Using a sensitive, objective biochemical marker (PSA) for seminal plasma exposure in vaginal swabs, vaginal exposure to semen was reduced by 50-80% even after mechanical condom failure (breakage, slippage) (35).
-Novel spermicides with viricidal properties being developed to provide antimicrobial together with contraceptive protection (36) may not enhance condom efficacy for either, as non-compliance is the major cause of failure for both (29).
+Polyurethane condoms with improved tactile sensitivity were developed in the 1990's to enhance acceptability (39), but they have shown reduced efficacy and mechanical performance compared with latex condoms in prospective randomized controlled clinical trials (40).
+Although the theoretical requirements for condom use to protect against sexually transmitted infections differ from those to prevent pregnancy, in practice the protections are similar (41).
+Laboratory testing of condoms standardizes integrity and durability for strength and leakage.
+Although viral penetration is not routinely tested, synthetic (latex or polyurethane) but not natural membrane condoms are not perfect at preventing passage of prototype human pathogenic viruses (42).
+Using a sensitive, objective biochemical marker (PSA) for seminal plasma exposure in vaginal swabs, vaginal exposure to semen was reduced by 50-80% even after mechanical condom failure (breakage, slippage) (43).
+Novel spermicides with virucidal properties that are being developed to provide dual antimicrobial and contraceptive protection (44) might not enhance condom efficacy for either function because non-compliance is the major cause of failure for both (37).